 3. Unofficial communication channels

-In addition to official communication channels, there is also an unofficial mode of communication.
+In addition to official communication channels, there is also an unofficial mode of communication that is quite common in the workplace.
 Unofficial communication includes employee communication outside of work environment on topics not related to work.

 Communication channels by mean